 This Hillary Clinton-supporting city isn’t taking the Donald Trump win very lightly.

-The NYPD estimated 1,500 people gathered in the rain in Union Square park at around 6 p.m.
-Wednesday in protest of Trump's presidential win, many citing his views on immigration, LGBTQ rights and reproductive rights.
+Thousands of people gathered in the rain in Union Square Park Wednesday night to protest Trump's presidential win -- with many citing his views on immigration, LGBTQ rights and reproductive rights -- and went on to march to Trump's doorstep at Trump Tower on Fifth Avenue.

-According to the Facebook event created by organization Socialist Alternative NYC, the protest was gathered to “Build a movement to fight racism, sexism, and Islamaphobia,” bringing together a large group of young members of the organization and welcoming anyone who voted for Clinton.
+According to the Facebook event created by organization Socialist Alternative NYC, the protest was gathered to “Build a movement to fight racism, sexism, and Islamaphobia."

 For some, merely identifying yourself was a form of protest against Trump.